omgboohoo/container_monkey/PRD.md

 - **Backup Vault Checkbox Selection**: Checkbox-based selection system for bulk operations
   - Checkbox column with "Select All" functionality
   - Row selection by clicking backup rows
-  - Download and Delete buttons work with selected backups only
+  - Download and Remove buttons work with selected backups only
   - Buttons disabled by default, enabled when backups are selected
-  - Individual Download/Delete buttons removed from rows (Restore button kept)
+  - Individual Download/Remove buttons removed from rows (Restore button kept)
 - **Backup Type Tracking**: Backups tagged as Manual or Scheduled in backup vault
 - **Storage Location Tracking**: Backup vault shows storage location (Local or S3) for each backup
 - **Backup Vault Search Filter**: Real-time search filter to quickly find backups by filename, type, backup type, storage location, server name, or creation date